MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-health-insurance-card-power-automate.md

 # Use the health insurance card processing prebuilt model in Power Automate

+[!INCLUDE cc-beta-prerelease-disclaimer]

+In this article, you learn how to create a flow that uses the health insurance card model.

+[!INCLUDEcc_preview_features_definition]

 1. Sign in to [Power Automate](https://make.powerautomate.com/).
 1. On the navigation pane to the left, select **My flows**, and then select **New flow** > **Instant cloud flow** in the menu at the top.
 1. Name your flow.